cloudevents/spec/spec.md

 ### data

-- Type: `Any`
+- Type: Unspecified, but MUST be encodable as `Binary`.
 - Description: The event payload.
 The payload depends on the `type` and the `schemaurl`.
-It is encoded into a media format which is specified by the `datacontenttype` attribute (e.g. application/json).
+The `Binary` encoding of the `data` is specified by the `datacontenttype` attribute (e.g. application/json).
+Implementations of this spec, including transport bindings, format encodings, and APIs, MAY represent the `data` attribute in whatever form they choose.
+For example, the JSON binding MAY represent JSON data as a JSON value.
+If the type of the `data` is not natively representable by the implementation or binding, then the implementation or binding MUST represent it in its `Binary` encoding.
 - Constraints:
   - OPTIONAL